adam-wozniak/website/_posts/2021-10-04-how-to-learn-anything-twelve-months.md

 My strong how was very simple and measurable.
 My initial focus was on completing that one, 35-hour beginner course.
 Once I finished that, I realized that I really liked game dev.
 I wanted to continue working on it daily, but now needed a new goal.

 So I made an ambitious goal of building 40 prototypes.
 This meant I’d have to build a prototype roughly every week and a half.
 So that created a sharp constraint.
 The prototypes would have to be small.
 And I decided I’d build them with guardrails – by following along with tutorials and courses.
 The 40 prototypes I chose to do were a mix of different game genres, as well as simple remakes of well-known classic games.
-Everything from Pong, Frogger, Space Invaders, Asteroids, Pacman, Tetris right through to more modern classics, such as endless runners, 2D platformers, Match-Three games, Doodle Jump, Cut the Rope, and Angry Birds.
+Everything from Pong, Frogger, Space Invaders, Asteroids, Pacman, Tetris right through to more modern classics, such as endless runners, 2D platformers, Match 3 games, Doodle Jump, Cut the Rope, and Angry Birds.

 Having this 40 prototype goal gave me laser focus.
 All I had to do was show up every single day.
 Even on crappy days.
 Just showing up and typing code while following along with videos was still making progress.